Prajaktakudale/expression-evaluator/README.md

 ##Version 0.3

 1.Give positive numbers.
+2.Brackets will accepted in expression.
+2.Give two or more than two operands and operators.
+3.Space is needed between operands,operators and brackets.
+4.It will evaluate expression of two integers with following operators
+    +,-,*,/,^

+    Example.
+            4 + 5 - ( 2 * 3 ) result 14

+##Version 0.3

+1.Give positive numbers.
 2.Give two or more than two operands and operators
 3.Space is needed between operands and operators.